Kaufman-Lab-Columbia/DBOpt/README.md

 # Draft-DBOpt

 DBOpt is a python program for efficient parameter selection tool for density based clusterering algorithms in order to indentify robust and reproducible clusters.
+DBOpt is currently compatible with the density based clustering algorithms: DBSCAN, HDBSCAN, and OPTICS

 ## Getting Started
 ### Dependencies